Changing patterns

 Most uncertainty about hypnotherapy comes from myths.
 The real work is quieter, more ordinary and more respectful than people often imagine.

-Working with repeated thoughts, reactions or behaviours that feel familiar but unhelpful.
+Noticing and updating repeated thoughts, reactions or behaviours that have become automatic.

-Helping the body and mind practise a different relationship with safety, pressure and uncertainty.
+Helping the body and mind practise steadier responses to safety, pressure and uncertainty.

-Giving overthinking, anxiety or self-doubt somewhere useful to go rather than arguing with it.
+Helping overthinking, anxiety or self-doubt move somewhere useful rather than loop.

-Helping something new feel possible, believable and easier to repeat in real life.
+Making a new response feel possible, believable and easier to repeat in real life.

 Every person is different, but the structure is kept clear so you know where you are.